"Your time and money are valuable and the information in this book will help you save both."

 In January 2013 we published The Photographer’s Guide to the Pilanesberg National Park

-We also have three more Photographers Guide eBooks in various stages of work-in-progress – one on the Kruger National Park, one on Madikwe Game Reserve, and the other on Namibia.
+We also have two more Photographers Guide eBooks in various stages of work-in-progress – one on Madikwe Game Reserve, and the other on Namibia.

 The Photographers Guide eBooks share with you all the knowledge we have gained over the past 20 years - over 1000 days on self-drive and guided safaris - so that you can experience a steep learning curve, save yourself some pain, and skip the trial and error that we had to go through (images 1 to 3) so that you can start capturing images like number 4 above.